 - Password Strength Check, Auto Generate, and Password Age

 - Limited Sharing Capabilities

-Privileged Account Management.
-Or, the Old PAM
+Privileged Account Management, aka the old PAM

 The next generation of password managers was introduced as Privileged Account Management.
 This PAM included the ability to integrate into multiple systems, share or delegate passwords to employees, rotate passwords, audit usage, check-in, and checkout processes.
-Privileged credentials are those accounts within an organization that a have much higher level of access making it critical to protect and secure them.
+Privileged credentials are those accounts within an organization that have a much higher level of access, making it critical to protect and secure them.

 I tend to look at a privileged account as the object that is being protected, such as a domain admin account, root account, or local admin account.
 This means it is about the account and password combination.